Constraining initial orbital eccentricity of inspiral-dominated gravitational-wave events with an analytic approximant: Bayesian parameter estimation studies on inspiral-dominated events

-The observed dependence of median $q$ values on PN order up to which Fourier phase contributions are included, as evident from Fig.~\ref{fig:pe_gw170817} (left-panel), prompted us to explore if such $q$ dependence exists for pure circular inspiral template families.
-In other words, does the quasi-circular \texttt{TaylorF2} approximant provide posteriors for GW170817 that depend on the PN accuracy of its Fourier phase contributions?
+The observed dependence of the median $q$ values on the PN order to which Fourier phase contributions are included, as evident from Fig.~\ref{fig:pe_gw170817} (right panel), prompted us to ask whether similar behavior appears for non-eccentric \texttt{TaylorF2} templates.
+In other words, do GW170817 posteriors from the quasi-circular \texttt{TaylorF2} approximant depend on the PN accuracy of its Fourier phase?

-The \texttt{TaylorF2} approximant is typically used with 3.5PN accurate Fourier phase contributions, as done in the Ref.~\cite{BIOPS}.
-This approximant can be extended such that its Fourier phase is accurate to 4.5PN order~\cite{B45PN_23}.
+The \texttt{TaylorF2} approximant is typically used with 3.5PN-accurate Fourier phases, as in Ref.~\cite{BIOPS}.
+It can be extended so that the Fourier phase is accurate to 4.5PN order~\cite{B45PN_23}.
 This extension is primarily due to a highly detailed and demanding effort that extended GW generation to 4.5PN order by employing the Multipolar-Post-Minkowskian approach (see Ref.~\cite{blanchet2024, B45PN_23} and references therein).
-More importantly, the relevant Fourier coefficients at all PN orders up to 4.5PN were provided in \cite{B45PN_23}.
-Using these inputs, we extended the widely used \texttt{TaylorF2} approximant in LALSuite for parameter estimation to 4.5PN order, allowing us to use the template family with Fourier coefficients limited to 3PN, 3.5PN, 4PN, or 4.5PN order, which I will refer to as TF2-3PN, TF2-3.5PN, TF2-4PN, and TF2-4.5PN, respectively.
+More importantly, the relevant Fourier coefficients at all PN orders up to 4.5PN were provided in Ref.~\cite{B45PN_23}.
+Using these inputs, we extended the standard \texttt{TaylorF2} implementation in \texttt{LALSuite} to 4.5PN for parameter estimation, yielding template variants with Fourier phases truncated at 3PN, 3.5PN, 4PN, and 4.5PN, which we denote as TF2 3PN, TF2 3.5PN, TF2 4PN, and TF2 4.5PN, respectively.

-The results of our parameter estimation studies for the extended \texttt{TaylorF2} approximant are shown in Fig.~\ref{fig:TF2GW170817}.
-Here, we set the sampling frequency to 2048 Hz with $f_{\rm max}$ of 512 Hz.
-Increasing these values should not alter our main conclusions.
-From Fig.~\ref{fig:TF2GW170817}, it is clear that the median values for both ${\cal M}$ and $q$ for TF2-3PN differ substantially from their counterparts at other PN order accuracies.
-Regarding $q$ posterior distributions, the overlap between TF2-3PN and the other approximants is essentially zero, whereas the overlaps among TF2-3.5PN, TF2-4PN, and TF2-4.5PN are relatively high, with ${\cal O}_{\rm CI}^{90\%}\gtrsim$74\%.
-In fact, ${\cal M}$ and $q$ posteriors are relatively independent of PN orders from 3.5PN onwards.
-This is reassuring as our results indicate that the widely quoted ${\cal M}$ and $q$ posteriors for GW170817~\cite{GW170817pe} are indeed correct.
+The results are shown in Fig.~\ref{fig:TF2GW170817}.
+For these runs, we use a sampling frequency of $2048$~Hz with $f_{\rm max}=1024$~Hz, while all other parameter-estimation settings remain the same as those in Sec.~\ref{sec:pe_gw170817}.
+Varying $f_{\rm max}$ does not alter our conclusions.
+The median values of both ${\cal M}$ and $q$ for TF2 3PN differ substantially from their higher-order counterparts.
+Notably for $q$, the posterior overlap between TF2 3PN and the other variants is minimal, while the overlaps among TF2 3.5PN, TF2 4PN, and TF2 4.5PN are large.
+Beyond 3.5PN, the ${\cal M}$ and $q$ posteriors exhibit only a weak dependence on additional PN corrections.
+This is reassuring, as our results indicate that the widely quoted ${\cal M}$ and $q$ posteriors for GW170817~\cite{GW170817pe} are indeed robust.